Schumerlab/doc/ONT_sequencing_data_acquisition.md

 ```

 ### Analysis
-The output `<sample>.dorado9.1_sup@v5.0.0_CpG.q10.l5000.fastq.gz` file can be used as input to `hifiasm` (with the `--ont` option specified).
+For genome assembly, the combined `<sample>.dorado9.1_sup@v5.0.0_CpG.q10.l5000.fastq.gz` file from basecalling can be used as input to `hifiasm` (with the `--ont` option specified).
 The assembly workflow from this point on is basically the same as with hifi data.

-If you want to map reads to a reference, you can use `dorado aligner` to map the ubam or fastq.gz to an existing assembly.
+If you want to map reads to a reference, you can use `dorado aligner` to map either the combined ubam or fastq.gz file to an existing assembly.